khrisrichardson/salt-states/README.md

 The lookup tables are more favorable to Debian's more consistent conventions.

-Pending git pre-commit hooks should catch discrepancies in OS support eariler in the development process.
+Pending git pre-commit hooks should catch discrepancies in OS support earlier in the development process.

 ### Salt File Server